The content of Open access journals can be freely accessed by readers across the globe.

 Is it the right journal for your work?
 Watch this short video.

-Many universities publish Open Access journals under the Gold model of Open Access publishing, including Bond University, which currently has nine peer-reviewed journals on the Scholastica platform.
+Many universities publish Open Access journals under the Gold model of Open Access publishing, including Bond University, which publishes a number of quality peer-reviewed journals on the Scholastica platform.
+The OA journals are featured on the Bond Library website.
 To find quality peer-reviewed OA journals exemplifying academic institutional publishing explore this extensive list of Australian University OA journals and consider becoming a contributor.

 Manager, Scholarly Publications & Copyright